 Documents Required at Exam

 - Two copies of admit card

-OJEE 2022 result will be announced in online mode at ojee.nic.in.
-OJEE result will be available in the form of scores and ranks.
-To download the rank card, candidates have to enter their application number, date of birth, and security pin.
-A separate merit list shall be prepared for each paper.
+OJEE 2024 results will be available in online mode at ojee.nic.in.
+OJEE results will be available in the form of scores and ranks.
+To download the rank card, candidates will have to enter their application number, date of birth, and security pin.
+A separate merit list will be prepared for each paper.
 OJEE result displays the name of the candidate, roll number, marks obtained in each subject, rank, and aggregate marks.

 - Step 1: Visit the official OJEE website (ojee.nic.in).